 Natural disasters and extreme weather events associated with climate change have impacted our operations by delaying the installation of our systems, leading to increased expenses and decreased revenue and cash flows.
-For instance, the series of twelve atmospheric river weather events that deluged the western United States in 2023, resulted in prolonged, intense downpour of rain and high wind gusts, and put home roofs under acute stress.
-As a result, we have seen a larger than usual number of damage claims in 2023, which have resulted in higher associated costs.
 Continued increases in similar types of extreme weather events may harm our business, financial condition, and results of operations.